Falsely Impersonating an Officer

 If the defendant impersonated an officer during the commission of a felony, then the crime is a second-degree felony which is punishable up to 15 years in prison and a $10,000 fine.

-Contact our law offices today to schedule a free 15 minute case strategy with one of our attorneys.
+Contact our law offices today to schedule a 5 minute free consultation with one of our attorneys.
 We want to hear your side of the story.
 We want to discuss with you the relative good and bad facts of your case.
 We will then take that information and craft a defense strategy for your case.
 Our attorneys will negotiate with the prosecutor to have your case not filed or dropped.
 If the prosecutor wants to proceed to trial, we can defend you all the way through trial.
-Call today to get a free 15 minute case strategy.
+Call today to get a 5 minute free consultation.